What are the Top Priorities for Chief Learning and Talent Officers in the First Half of 2024?

 Good Data Enables L&D to Solve Business Problems

 Data is the fifth of our five focus topics in this blog, but the importance of “People Data/Insights, Measurement and ROI” has seen significant growth (eight percentage points) in the past six months.
-The combination of AI and the scramble for “skills-based” solutions means that learning teams are seeking out high-quality data to support “skills mapping” and “Talent Marketplace solutions” for more effective “skills identification and assessment.”
+The combination of AI and the scramble for “skills-based” solutions means that Learning teams are seeking out high-quality data to support “skills mapping” and “Talent Marketplace solutions” for more effective “skills identification and assessment.”

 While some still ask “should organisations move to a skills-based [approach],” others are proceeding with more certainty.
 Establishing “metrics” to feed those initiatives, “measure success,” and “make it work beyond identification of talents” is a significant part of their approach.